 HAVRE, Mont.
 (NMB) – The Hill County Park Board convened on Monday evening for their regular monthly meeting.

-The next Park Board meeting is set for Monday, July 12th at the Timmons Room of the Hill County Courthouse.
-The change in location from the Fairgrounds is due to the Fair taking place that week.
+The next Park Board meeting is scheduled for 5:30 PM on Monday, September 13th in the Timmons Room of the Hill County Courthouse.